-WHAT’S THE DIFFERENCE between good Zucchini Fritters and great Zucchini Fritters?
+Updated July, 2020.
+WHAT’S THE DIFFERENCE between a good Zucchini Fritter and great Zucchini Fritter?
 Well, first the crust.
 It should be delightfully crunchy.
-Then the interior should be firm but smooth, and loaded with good zucchini flavor, plus other tastes such as fresh lemon and chive.
+Then the interior should be firm, smooth, and loaded with good zucchini flavor, plus background notes of fresh lemon and chive.
 And finally, when you bite into the fritter, you should hear a choir of angels sing.
-Such exquisiteness is not difficult to produce:
+Such exquisiteness is easily achieved:

 Ingredients for 15-20 2 1/2- to 3-inch fritters